OctopusDeploy/blog/blog/2024-01/page-layout-improvements/index.md

 published: 2024-01-10-1400
 metaImage: blog-improved-page-layouts.png
 bannerImage: blog-improved-page-layouts.png
-bannerImageAlt: 125 characters max, describes image to people unable to see it.
+bannerImageAlt: Person painting an oversized Octopus UI screen and another looking on with oversized color swatches.
 isFeatured: false
 tags:
   - Product
 ---

 We're always working on improving the user experience (UX) at Octopus Deploy.
-Most recently, we've been addressing feedback about our interface looking “messy” and “hard to navigate”.
+Most recently, we addressed feedback about our interface looking “messy” and “hard to navigate”.
 Addressing these concerns required a couple of changes.
 We focused on a layout that presents information in an easier-to-read structure.

-In this post, I walk you through the updates we made.
+In this post, I walk you through our design updates.

 ## Page layouts